Wiretapping: Internet

 In 1995, Peter Garza, a Special Agent with the Naval Criminal Investigative Service, conducted the first court-ordered Internet wiretap in the United States while investigating Julio Cesar "Griton" Ardita.

 As technologies emerge, including VoIP, new questions are raised about law enforcement access to communications (see VoIP recording).
 In 2004, the Federal Communications Commission was asked to clarify how the Communications Assistance for Law Enforcement Act (CALEA) related to Internet service providers.
 The FCC stated that “providers of broadband Internet access and voice over Internet protocol (“VoIP”) services are regulable as “telecommunications carriers” under the Act.”
 Those affected by the Act will have to provide access to law enforcement officers who need to monitor or intercept communications transmitted through their networks.
 As of 2009, warrantless surveillance of internet activity has consistently been upheld in FISA court.

 The Internet Engineering Task Force has decided not to consider requirements for wiretapping as part of the process for creating and maintaining IETF standards.

-Typically, illegal Internet wiretapping will be conducted via Wi-Fi connection to someone's internet by cracking the WEP or WPA key, using a tool such as Aircrack-ng or Kismet.
-Once in, the intruder will rely on a number of potential tactics, for example an ARP spoofing attack which will allow the intruder to view packets in a tool such as Wireshark or Ettercap.
+Typically, illegal Internet wiretapping is conducted via Wi-Fi connection to someone's Internet by cracking the WEP or WPA key, using a tool such as Aircrack-ng or Kismet.
+Once in, the intruder relies on a number of potential tactics, for example an ARP spoofing attack, allowing the intruder to view packets in a tool such as Wireshark or Ettercap.

 Mobile phone

-The second generation mobile phones (c.
+The first generation mobile phones (c.
 1978 through 1990) could be easily monitored by anyone with a 'scanning all-band receiver' because the system used an analog transmission system-like an ordinary radio transmitter.
-The third generation digital phones are harder to monitor because they use digitally encoded and compressed transmission.
+Instead, digital phones are harder to monitor because they use digitally encoded and compressed transmission.
 However the government can tap mobile phones with the cooperation of the phone company.
 It is also possible for organizations with the correct technical equipment to monitor mobile phone communications and decrypt the audio.

 To the mobile phones in its vicinity, a device called an "IMSI-catcher" pretends to be a legitimate base station of the mobile phone network, thus subjecting the communication between the phone and the network to a man-in-the-middle attack.
 This is possible because, while the mobile phone has to authenticate itself to the mobile telephone network, the network does not authenticate itself to the phone.
 There is no defense against IMSI-catcher based eavesdropping, except using end-to-end call encryption; products offering this feature, secure telephones, are already beginning to appear on the market, though they tend to be expensive and incompatible with each other, which limits their proliferation.

 Webtapping

 Logging the IP addresses of users that access certain websites is commonly called "webtapping".

 Webtapping is used to monitor websites that presumably contain dangerous or sensitive materials, and the people that access them.
-Though it is allowed by the USA PATRIOT Act, it is considered a questionable practice by many citizens.
+It is allowed in the US by the Patriot Act, but is considered a questionable practice by many.